utkarsh9891/PackageSync/README.md

 > Do note that an "include_dirs" option has not been provided on purpose.
 > This has been done in order to avoid confusion for the user when syncing across OSX, WIN & LINUX mahcines as path would be different across all machines of the same user.

+#### preserve_packages *[boolean, true by default]*
+Decides if the existing packages are to be preserved while restoring from a backup.
+If set as false, existing packages & their settings are removed during restore operation.
+Only the packages included in the backup are restored.
+If set as true, PackageSync keeps the existing packages intact.
+Packages not included in the backup therefore remain unharmed even after restore operation.
+However, user-settings are overwritten if the backup contains user-settings for the same package.

 ## Installation

 #### Package Control